shawksome/m3u8_StreamSniper/README.md

 # Extract .m3u8 Stream URLs with GitHub Actions
 (*works for Websites without login/authentication)

 This tool automates the process of extracting `.m3u8` URLs from live stream pages.
 It uses Puppeteer in a GitHub Actions workflow to fetch URLs directly from a given page.
-Use extracted URLs with you preffered HLS Player like VLC.
+Use extracted URLs with your preffered HLS Player(eg. VLC).

 ### Run Scrape Workflow Manually